-Coil drivers are internal to the control card, and are the power devices that operate the Line, 1A and SP contactor coils.
+A Coil driver is internal to the control card, and is the power device that operate the Line contactor coil.
 On command from the control card, these drivers initiate opening and closing the contactor coils.
 All driver modules are equipped with reverse battery protection, such that, if the battery is connected incorrectly, the contactors can not be closed electrically.